ivelum/landing/content/technology/favorite.1.backend.md

 - ![Celery](logos/celery.svg) Celery

   Celery is our go-to framework for running tasks in the background.
-It’s mature, robust, and integrates well with Django.
+It's mature, robust, and integrates well with Django.

 - ![Docker](logos/docker.svg) Docker

-  Docker is the industry’s standard containerization tool.
+  Docker is the industry's standard containerization tool.
 It powers all our projects, managed with Kubernetes or ECS in production and Docker Compose in development.